Skip to main content

 • Routine nail trimming, ear checks, and dental care

 Professional grooming is rarely necessary for Great Danes, though some owners seek it for convenience.
+For a full comparison of breeds with minimal grooming demands, see Low-Grooming Dog Breeds.

 Training & behavior